sylefeb/Silice/learn-silice/README.md

 `right` which respectively generate a 'left shift' and 'right shift' moving bit pattern.
 Let us take `left` for the example since `right` is almost the same.

-The algorithm in `left` does *not* autostart.
+The algorithm in `left` does *not* autorun.
 It is a loop that continues until the left-most bit (Most Significant Bit, MSB) of `v` is 1:
 `while (~v[4,1]) { ... }`.
 But where is `v` defined?
 It is actually an output to the algorithm: `unit left(output uint5 v = 5b00001)`.
 This not